Last Updated on December 17, 2023

 With the famous slogan, “Red Bull Gives You Wings,” Red Bull is a popular carbonated energy drink with a sweet and tangy flavor.
 However, many breastfeeding women wonder if Red Bull is safe to drink.

-Overall, Red Bull is very high in caffeine and sugar and should be avoided completely or severely limited while breastfeeding.
-Consume no more than 300 milligrams of caffeine and 25 grams of added sugars each day.
+Overall, Red Bull is very high in caffeine and sugar and should be avoided completely or severely while breastfeeding.
+Consume no more than 300 milligrams of caffeine and 25 grams of added sugars daily.

 From caffeine content to sugar-free varieties and symptoms to look out for, let’s dive into more information regarding drinking Red Bull while you are nursing.